 (b) restrain an employee who is at risk of falling, or

 "fall restricting system" means a combination of a work positioning system and fall restricting equipment;

 "felling" means any part of an operation that severs a tree from its stump and brings it to a horizontal position on the ground or a bed;

-"firefighter" means an employee who provides fire protection services to the public from a fire department within a municipality, rural community or local service district, and includes an industrial firefighter;
+"firefighter" means an employee who provides fire protection services to the public from a fire department within a local government or local service district, and includes an industrial firefighter;

 "free fall" means the vertical distance between the onset of a fall to the point where the fall-arresting system begins to apply force to arrest the fall;

 "full body harness" means a body-holding device that is designed to transfer to an employee's torso and upper legs the forces experienced during and after the arrest of a fall, and that depending on the classification of the device, a full body harness may also be designed for travel restraint, work positioning or suspension in addition to fall-arrest;

 "guardrail" means an assembly of components joined together to form a barrier that is designed to prevent an employee from falling off the edge of a surface, but excludes a permanent guardrail system;

 "hazardous substance" means a substance that may, because of its harmful nature, cause injury or damage to the health or safety of a person exposed to it;